OpenMage/magento-lts/dev/openmage/README.md

 ## Prerequisites

 - Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
 - Port 80 on your host must be unused.
+See [Environment Variables](#environment-variables) below if you need to use another port.
-- Clone the OpenMage LTS repo to your location of choice
+- Clone the OpenMage LTS repo to your location of choice (`git clone https://github.com/OpenMage/magento-lts.git`).

 ## Installation